9 stood by his long tradition and “stickered” the sign at the Tropic of Capricorn, with the team stickers like a dog leaving its mark on a tree or fire hydrant. He happily admitted to having over 10,000 of his personal stickers and another 500 of The Great Around The World Adventure Rally stuck some

 Knowing that Dr. G had authored a book titled MOTORCYCLE SEX or FREUD WOULD NEVER UNDERSTAND THE RELATIONSHIP BETWEEN ME AND MY MOTORCYCLE, the psychotic route planned through Namibia called for a photograph of something phallic, unique to Namibia.
 The photo above was phallic, but too far away from the “softness” of the two of the Soft Butt Team to submit.

-Dr. G was asked how he had managed to maintain his patience, likened to that of Job, traveling at a daily pace prescribed by their secret schedule far different from his usual techniques and timings.
-He said, “At the end of some days I admit to medicating with two beers, my first and last.
+Dr. G was asked how he had managed to maintain his patience, earlier in South America, likened to that of Job, traveling at a daily pace prescribed by their secret schedule far different from his usual techniques and timings.
+He said, “At the end of some days I admit to medicating with the assistance of two beers, my first and last.
 The ones in between do not count.
 To know when to start my medication I look at my two watches, one set to the local time, our adventure rally venue, and the other set to the time at my recently departed base ½ way around the world from Kansas.
 One of the two times tells me it is time in one place or the other to medicate.
 I call it my Job Time.”

 Having been told “real ADV riders” must have an ADVENTURE watch, the real ADV riders also buying and wearing adventure riding helmets, adventure riding suits, adventure riding boots and even adventure riding underwear, Dr. G wanted to be sure he was politically in tune with those concerned about presenting the right “ADV rider look” as well as the proper ADV rider accessories.
 He purchased an ADVENTURE watch, which he set to local time (watch on the right in photo above, ADVENTURE being written on the top line of the watch).